 This phrase is an extreme way of saying someone is ugly.
-It translates more to “monster-looking.”
-Depending on the situation, it can sometimes be used in an affectionate way to show that something is so ugly.
+It roughly translates to “monster-looking.”
+Depending on the situation, it can sometimes be used to affectionately show that something or someone is ugly.

 Last night I met someone ugly.